Stephanie-Shen324/R2Gen-KG/README.md

 If 2 images of MIMIC-CXR is inputted: make sure to change d_vf to 2048 and dataset_name as 'mimic_cxr_2images' in run_mimic_cxr.sh

-If use BioBert as pretrained Language Models, need to change d_model and rm_d_model to 768, and pretrained_LM to 'biobert'
+If use BioBert as pretrained Language Models, need to change d_model and rm_d_model to 768, and pretrained_LM to 'biobert', and 'pip install pytorch-pretrained-bert'

 ## Citations